It is through the cracks in our humanity that the light within often shines brightest

 My faith was still strong and leaving the JWs did not affect my desire to remain centered in the spirit of God... at least not initially.
 But the bible warns us not to be forsaking fellowship with other believers (Heb.10:25), and I was certainly very alone spiritually.
 In addition, even in the nearly asexual atmosphere in much of the early 70's culture, I could not escape the growing influence of the underlying sexual pressure.
 Remember that issue?
 Yes, there still was that whole "feminine" part of me.
 It was as though I was, in my heart, both male and female, and growing up would at some point mean coming down off this fence.
 So I basically stayed a child, and began to see myself as a kind of "Peter Pan", a self image I have kept to this very day.
 Skipping ahead to the present, my self image now is one of confidence, and centered in the grace of God.
 But as a teenager growing up, there was little in either mainstream secular society or any church or religious body to foster such confidence.
 Absent was the awareness available today about the wide range a different feelings people have related to human sexuality and gender identity.
 In the mind of a teenager in those days, you were either straight, or you were gay, and in the absence of ongoing evidence of sexual activity in your life, there was a good chance you would be assumed gay... and few would use a pleasant sounding word like "gay" to describe you.

-It was somewhere in my early 20s that I made a decision to look into the gay lifestyle.
+So it was somewhere in my early 20s that I made a decision to at least look into the gay lifestyle.
 I was not actually attracted to anyone of my own sex at all, and if anything I considered myself to be asexual.
-But still the fact remained that a gay "club" was a place where I perceived a male could be anything from a rugged macho man to an outright sissy, discussing anything from football to ballet, and all without any feeling of exclusion.
-That notion proved true to a large degree.
+But still the fact remained that a gay "club" was a place where a male could be anything from a rugged macho man to an outright sissy, discussing anything from football to ballet, and all without any feeling of exclusion.
 As a side point, it is an extreme shame that such acceptance is more widely available in such clubs then in church.
-I often seriously wonder whether Jesus, if he were walking the earth today, would be more likely found ministering as a bartender in a club than in church.
-Religious organizations with a particular axe to grind against homosexuals might do well to consider how many kids they actually push in this direction, by their intollerance of "crossover" behavior.
+I often seriously wonder whether Jesus would be more likely found ministering as a bartender than in church, if he were walking the earth today.
+Religious organizations with a particular axe to grind against homosexuals might do well to consider how many kids they actually push in the direction of finding solice in bars, by their intolerance of "crossover" behavior.
 But I digress.
 I felt at ease in these environments and even identified myself as gay for a time, if only to belong, seeing this world as a new found place of acceptance.
 This as you can imagine, led to the loss of many of my so called friends.

 Marriage... a new phase, and a return to God

 Around that time I became friends with a lady with whom I felt very comfortable and at ease with myself.
-It is not proper for me to discuss details of her life in detail, as we're no longer together at present.
-But suffice to say that she seemed to understand me and liked me for who I was.
+It is not proper for me to discuss personal details of her life, but suffice to say that having had her own issues with gender intolerance, she seemed to understand me and liked me for who I was.
 Having such acceptance and strong affections for each other, we became very bonded and soon married.
 Perhaps too soon.
 The marriage was certainly not without it's problems.
-Though we had similar life experiences that brought us together, we were in fact a very ill matched couple and had not really taken the time to know each other, and unfortunately did not get along very well.
+Though we had similar life experiences that brought us together, we were in fact a very ill matched couple and had not really taken the time to know each other.
+Over time we unfortunately did not get along very well.
 With God's help however, we did manage to bring some joy into each others lives for many years.

 Despite my renewed acquaintance with God, The late 70s began a somewhat dry and spiritually uneventful era, in which I regained my trust in the Lord, but remained quietly unattached to any spiritual activities or organizations.
 Perhaps as a couple we were focused more on ourselves then on anything specifically spiritual.